synopsys-sig/detect-action/README.md

     - name: Build with Gradle
       run: ./gradlew build
 ```
-In the example job above,
+In the example job above, this needed to be done _after_ setting up Java because Gradle requires Java.
+If your project does not use Java, this step can be done before setting up Java.

 ## Setup Java
 Detect runs using Java 11 and the prefered distribution is from [AdoptOpenJDK](https://github.com/AdoptOpenJDK).
 Configure the _step_ it as follows: